marian13/basic_temperature/README.md

 ### Creating Temperatures from already existing temperature objects

-Sometimes it is useful to create a new temperature from already existing one.
+Sometimes it is useful to create a new temperature from an already existing one.

 For such cases, there are `set_degrees` and `set_scale`.